 How to Make Easy Bran Muffins

-Step 2 - Whisk together the flour, bran, salt, sugar and baking soda in a large mixing bowl.
+Step 2 - In a large bowl, whisk together the flour, bran, salt, sugar and baking soda.

-Step 3 - In another bowl or jug, whisk together the egg, milk and oil.
-Add these to the dry ingredients and fold through until all the ingredients are just combined.
+Step 3 - In a medium bowl or a jug, whisk together the egg, milk, and oil.

-Step 4 - Divide the batter evenly between the cupcake holders.
-Bake for 20 to 25 minutes (depending on the muffin size you decided on.
-When a cake tester or toothpick comes out mostly clean from the centre, the muffins are done.
+Step 5 - Divide the bran muffin batter evenly between the muffin cups.
+Bake for 20-25 minutes.
+The muffins are done with a cake tester or toothpick and come out mostly clean from the center.

-Step 5 - Allow the muffins to cool in the tin for about 5-10 minutes before allowing them to cool completely on a wire cooling rack.
-These muffins can be served warm or cold, with butter, jam or even a bit of cheese.
+Step 6 - Allow the muffins to cool in the muffin tins for 5 minutes before turning them out on a wire cooling rack.
+Serve a warm muffin with butter, jam, or even a bit of cheese.
+These fresh muffins can also be enjoyed at room temperature.

 Pro Tips for this Recipe

-These muffins are done when you insert a cake tester or toothpick into the centre of a muffin and they come out mostly clean.
+These muffins are done when you insert a cake tester or toothpick into the center of a muffin and they come out mostly clean.
 For moist muffins, do not overbake!

 Ovens & Air Fryers